 Overview#

-novelWriter is built as a cross-platform application using Python 3 as the programming language, and Qt 5 for the user interface.
+novelWriter is built as a cross-platform application using Python 3 as the programming language, and Qt 5 framework for the user interface.

-novelWriter is built for Linux first, and this is where it works best.
+novelWriter is built for Linux first, so this is where it works best.
 However, it also runs fine on Windows and MacOS due to the cross-platform framework it’s built on.
 The author of the application doesn’t own a Mac, so on-going Mac support is dependent on user feedback and user contributions.

 Spell checking in novelWriter is provided by a third party library called Enchant.
 Please see the section on Spell Check Dictionaries for how to install spell checking languages.

-For install instructions, see Getting Started.
+For install instructions for novelWriter, see Getting Started.

 Using novelWriter#